uniwebcms/framework/docs/deployment-guide.md

 ## Deployment Paths

-You have two distinct approaches for deploying foundations and sites:
+You have two distinct approaches for publishing foundations and sites:

 ### Path 1: Uniweb Infrastructure (Recommended)